Lugal-PCZ/shootpoints-web-api/README.md

 # Overview
 ShootPoints Web is a set of programs for total station surveying.
 Based on the SiteMap surveying package originally developed at the Museum Applied Science Center for Archaeology (MASCA) at the University of Pennsylvania Museum, ShootPoints Web streamlines and simplifies total station operation and data collection on archaeological excavations.
+Developed independently, it was heavily tested and refined at the Penn Museum projects at Ur and [Lagash](https://web.sas.upenn.edu/lagash/), Iraq.

 ShootPoints Web consists of two interrelated projects: shootpoints-web-api and shootpoints-web-frontend. shootpoints-web-api can be run as a standalone program from the command line, but it is most easily operated through the web interface provided by shootpoints-web-frontend.